gidago/Getting-and-Cleaning-Data/README.md

 All these actions are programmed in the script [run_analysis.R](https://github.com/gidago/Getting-and-Cleaning-Data/blob/master/run_analysis.R).

+To execute this script in RStudio type in the console: source("run_analysis.R")

 ## The tidy data

 The final data frame `meanAndStdAverages` looks like this: